davetron5000/naildrivin5.com/_posts/2016-06-15-imagined-rails-6-doubling-down-on-resource-based-design.md

 I also see developers rush through their controller design and add RPC-style endpoints.
 For example, if we wanted to distinguish archiving a widget from deleting it, most developers would make an `archive` method.
-If, instead, you created a resource called `ArchivedWidgets` and accepted a POST, that would be more resourceful and likely much cleander design.
+If, instead, you created a resource called `ArchivedWidgets` and accepted a POST, that would be more resourceful and likely much cleaner design.

 If resourceful routes were derived from controllers, it would also make it very easy to spot deviations and have conversations around them.
 In an ideal Rails application, `config/routes.rb` wouldn't change that often, so if it did, it's a big red flag to talk about the design of the feature that changed it.